Meet the Board

 Get to know the Building Tomorrow Board of Directors.

-Chairwoman of the Board
+Chair of the Board

-Vice Chairman of the Board
+Vice Chair of the Board

 Secretary of the Board

-Fouder & Chief Dreamer, Building Tomorrow, Inc.
+Founder & Chief Dreamer, Building Tomorrow, Inc.

 George Srour is the Founder and Chief Dreamer of Building Tomorrow.
 Srour attended the College of William & Mary where he graduated in 2005 with a major in Government and International Relations.
 Upon graduation, Srour was awarded the James Monroe Prize for Civic Leadership and the inaugural William E. Simon Fellowship for Noble Purpose, which he used to start Building Tomorrow.
 Srour has been recognized in the field of social entrepreneurship, being named an Echoing Green Fellow (‘07), a member of the GOOD 100 (‘13) and added to the Forbes Magazine 30 Under 30 list for social entrepreneurs (‘13).

 Michael Stayton formerly served as President and CEO of the United States Infrastructure Corporation, the largest utility contract-locating firm in the United States.
 From 2002-2007, he served alongside Honorary Board Member Jim Morris as Chief of Staff and Chief Operating Officer for the United Nations World Food Programme (WFP), the largest international humanitarian agency in the world.
 Stayton is a graduate of Wabash College and George Washington University.
 He joined Building Tomorrow’s Board in 2013.